Aftermath00/Uangku-Project_K/README.md

 # Uangku-ProjectUAS Laboratory 5

-We're tryna make a website to assist us to be easier for managing and tracking our financial spending and income.
-The website called "UangKu".
-The idea of this website was showed up due to our concern about managing our own financial problem.
+We are developing a website, "UangKu," to help us more easily manage and track our financial spending and income.
+We came up with this solution out of concern for the difficulties associated with managing our own finances.
+We want to ensure that our website, "UangKu," is the best solution to our financial management and tracking needs.
+With its intuitive design, comprehensive tools and secure platform, we are confident that it will provide a comprehensive and efficient way for users to manage their finances.

 ## Technology